bigrobsf/websocket-chat/README.md

 }
 ```

-The **if** statement simply tells the server to not send the message to the client that originated by comparing that client’s ID to the ID received in the message object.
+The **if** statement simply tells the server to send the message to all clients *except* the client that originated by comparing that client’s ID to the ID received in the message object.

 ### Code Check